64 Types of Roofing • Complete List of Roofing Materials

-Called “composite shingles” by manufacturers, synthetic shingles are also known as “synthetic slate”, “artificial slate”, “synthetic shake”, etc.
+Called “composite shingles” by manufacturers, synthetic shingles are also known as “synthetic slate”, “artificial slate”, “synthetic shake”, and other similar names.

-These products are basically plastic shingles, often made with a significant amount of recycled material.
+These products are basically plastic shingles or tiles, often made with a significant amount of recycled material.
 They are manufactured via injection molding, using the roofing material (slate, tile) that the finished composite product will resemble to form the molds.

 Material warranties of up to 50 years are common.